guardian/interactive-component-library/README.md

 To publish a new version of the component library, follow these steps:

-1. Update the version number in `package.json`
-2. [Create a new release](https://github.com/guardian/interactive-component-library/releases/new) on GitHub (don't forget to write some release notes)
+1. [Create a new release](https://github.com/guardian/interactive-component-library/releases/new) on GitHub (don't forget to write some release notes)
-3. Publishing the release [triggers a workflow](https://github.com/guardian/interactive-component-library/actions) to package the library and publish it to Github Packages.
+2. Publishing the release [triggers a workflow](https://github.com/guardian/interactive-component-library/actions) to package the library and publish it to the NPM registry.
 If the publish actions fails, you can also trigger it manually
+3. The publish action also creates a pull request to bump the version number.
+Merge the pull request to finish the release

 ## Scripts